 Over the years, scientists have demonstrated an association between red and processed meats and cancer.
 However, they are still unpicking the mechanisms that drive this relationship.

-The authors of a recent study, which appears in BMC Medicine, argue that at least part of the answer might lie in an immune interaction.
+The authors of a recent study, which appears in

 Nutrition and dietary habits play pivotal roles in a wide range of health conditions, including type 2 diabetes, obesity, cancer, hypertension, and cardiovascular disease.

 Red meats and processed meats have each received a fair amount of attention in this regard.
 Both have been implicated in cancer risk, but how they exert their influence is up for debate.
 As the authors of the latest study explain:

 “Although various mechanistic explanations have been proposed, [such as a] high energy/fat diet, N-nitroso, nitrates, nitrites, heme iron, [and] compounds produced by gut microbiome or during cooking, none seems to be specific to red meat or dairy.”

 The authors point to tentative evidence that N-glycolylneuraminic acid (Neu5Gc) might be a risk factor for colorectal cancer.

 Neu5Gc is a carbohydrate, or sugar, present in foods derived from mammals, and it is abundant in red meat and dairy.
 It occurs at low levels in some fish but is absent from poultry.